Mechanic PDE¶

 Damping¶

-For doing so, the damping-ID has to be added to the damped region in the region list and the corresponding a damping list including the damping-ID needs to be added as follows:
+has to be added to the damped region in the region list and the corresponding damping must be defined in a damping list below, e.g.,

 <regionList>